influxdata/telegraf/plugins/processors/starlark/README.md

 # Starlark Processor

-The `starlark` processor calls a Starlark function for each matched metric, allowing for custom programatic metric processing.
+The `starlark` processor calls a Starlark function for each matched metric, allowing for custom programmatic metric processing.

-The Starlark language is a dialect of Python, and will be familier to those who have experience with the Python language.
+The Starlark language is a dialect of Python, and will be familiar to those who have experience with the Python language.
 However, keep in mind that it is not Python and that there are major syntax [differences][#Python Differences].
-Existing Python code is unlikley to work unmodified.
+Existing Python code is unlikely to work unmodified.
 The execution environment is sandboxed, and it is not possible to do I/O operations such as reading from files or sockets.